 Mages can extract a sin from a sinner that manifests itself as a sin-beast.
 These inky creatures are lethal, killing anything they can, until an aki, a sin-eater, must catch them, kill them, and ingest them.
 For each time they do this, the sin extracts a terrible price – the beast is forever tattooed on their skin, and they live with the sinner’s guilt in their mind, haunting their dreams and conscience.
 But Taj, one of the most talented aki in Kos, is going to get a job he cannot refuse and eating the sin of a royal family turns into something more – something both dangerous and life changing.

 What first drew me to the book was the mention of Nigerian influenced fantasy, as well as the concept of the sin-beasts.
-And it remains one of my favorite elements of the book.
-The world building here is intense and immersive.
-While we jump around a bit to get used to it, once you do, this world will suck you in.
-There’s the descriptions of food, the exploration of the entire sin-eating process, and even some history about the family’s relationships to sin/purity.
+And these elements remain my favorite elements of the book.
+The world building is intense and immersive.
+While we jump around a bit to get used to it, once you do, this world will entrance you.
+There are mouth watering descriptions of food, exploration of the entire sin-eating process, and even some history about the family’s relationships to sin/purity.
 Witnessing the ‘birth’ and death of these sins is fascinating – a dance in and of itself.
 If that description piques your interest at all, this is a must read.

 The next element that I loved, but did not even anticipate, was the whole exploration of sin/purity.
 There is conflict, because the sin-eaters are an entirely necessary function of society, but they are looked down upon and treated horribly.
 At the same time, the royal family is supposed to be ‘above sin’, so they are forced to confess every little sin and the price of this, and that culture, is a very short life expectancy for the sin-eaters.